 Databases are used to efficiently store, organize and manage large volumes of data.
 These days, there are two most commonly used database models: relational and non-relational.
 Relational databases use a collection of tables that are related to each other.
 Non-relational databases can store different types of data, which are not interrelated.

 For the software to do its job correctly, it must follow certain rules.
-In backend app development, the logic describes the sequence of operations that must be performed to complete a given task.
+In the development of a backend app, the logic describes the sequence of operations that must be performed to complete a given task.

 It’s also a way that the entities are modeled and the rules applied to those entities that all together reflect the business requirements.
 In backend architecture, logic is created to run almost exclusively on servers, interpreting inputs and producing outputs.